sahandevs/JumpKingPlus/_docs/modding/props.md

 {:toc}

 ## Good practice with props
-Avoid using props in the final screen to prevent slight visual bugs from the game itself after beating the level.
+Avoid using props in the final screen to prevent slight visual bugs from the game after beating the level.

 <hr>